The Radio Dept.: History

 At the end of 2006, a new track, "We Made the Team", was released as the 100th release on the Labrador.
 It was also the final track on the Labrador's labels Compilation of 100 tracks released at the beginning of 2007.

 The band released a new EP in May 2008 entitled Freddie And The Trojan Horse on Labrador Records.
 Another EP, David, was released on 24 June 2009.
 The song "David" was also made available for download at no cost by Labrador Records.
 The band released their third album, Clinging to a Scheme, on 20 April 2010.

 In January 2011, their first compilation album, Passive Aggressive: Singles 2002–2010, was released.
 It contained all the A-sides released by the band and many of the B-sides and other rarities.
 That year they were nominated at the Swedish Grammis in the categories "Album of the Year" and "Band of the Year".
 In 2011, the band began a tour in the United States and Mexico; in 2012 they visited Latin America, and in 2013 they toured in Turkey and other countries of Asia.

 The group' fourth album, Running Out of Love, was released on 21 October 2016.
 Running Out of Love was shortlisted by IMPALA (The Independent Music Companies Association) for the Album of the Year Award 2016, an award for the best album released on an independent European label.

 In August 2018, the band released the single "Going Down Swinging".

 In 2019, Radio Dept. released the LP I Don't Need Love, I've Got My Band, which compiled songs from the EPs Pulling Our Weight and This Past Week.
 The album was released on their new label, Just So Records.

+In 2026, the band confirmed their return to live performance with a headline date at London's KOKO on 3 November 2026, as part of Pitchfork Music Festival London, their first London appearance in nearly a decade, following a 2017 show at Scala.
+The band also confirmed via social media that new music was in progress and that a vinyl reissue of Pet Grief was planned for some time after summer 2026.